 The Thailand Flotilla Cruise Fleet

-Four Sunsail 404s are chartered for this cruise.
+Four Sunsail catamarans are chartered for this cruise.
 These fun to sail, versatile catamarans have sliding doors allowing easy access from the large saloon to bow and stern and lots of space to share with your crewmates.
 Generator powered air conditioning is available throughout.
-Four private, spacious cabins share two large heads (bathrooms) and shower spaces.
+Three or four private, spacious cabins share two large heads (bathrooms) and shower spaces.
 There are two small forepeak areas good for luggage storage.
-Great visibility for the helmsman, electric winches and relatively large sail area combine to make cruising these 404s fun.
-With just 11 available cabins to sell, this cruise is going to fill fast!
+Great visibility for the helmsman, electric winches and relatively large sail area combine to make cruising these catamarans fun.
+With just 14 available cabins to sell, this cruise is going to fill fast!

 About Your Thailand Flotilla Cruise Package

 - Private or shared cabin on one of the flotilla yachts, assigned in advance by your cruise leaders

 - Starter pack of provisions and bottled water

 - Welcome meet and greet party and dinner first night of trip

 - Gala group dinner ashore during the cruise or at end of cruise

 - Commemorative Colgate Sailing Adventures® Thailand Flotilla Cruise shirt and hat

 - Full fuel and water tanks upon departure